Updated: March 2022

 Wigan Pride strives to ensure that its services are accessible to people with disabilities.
 Wigan Pride has invested a significant amount of resources to help ensure that its website is made easier to use and more accessible for people with disabilities, with the strong belief that every person has the right to live with dignity, equality, comfort and independence.

-We are dedicated to making sure our events is accessible to everyone, and will be conducting numerous accessibility listening groups this year.
-We will be seeking expert advice from relevant disability charities and the community who we feel can offer valuable input on our accessibility offerings for Wigan Pride Festival 2020, and are also working in partnership with Autism Friends.
+We are dedicated to making sure our events are accessible to everyone, and will be conducting numerous accessibility listening groups this year.
+We will be seeking expert advice from relevant disability charities and the community who we feel can offer valuable input on our accessibility offerings for Wigan Pride Festival, and are also working in partnership with Autism Friends.

 We want everyone to be able to use our website regardless of their computer knowledge or disabilities.
 We have designed our website to be as accessible as possible.

 Each year we invite British Sign Language (BSL) interpreters on stage at our annual Pride festival, for our deaf and hard of hearing community.

 Wigan Pride makes available the UserWay Website Accessibility Widget that is powered by a dedicated accessibility server.
 The software allows wiganpride.com to improve its compliance with the Web Content Accessibility Guidelines (WCAG 2.1).

 The wiganpride.com accessibility menu can be enabled by clicking the accessibility menu icon that appears on the corner of the page.
 After triggering the accessibility menu, please wait a moment for the accessibility menu to load in its entirety.